dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### Declarative Security Decorators

-Operon supports declarative, role-based security.
+DBOS supports declarative, role-based security.
 Functions can be decorated with a list of roles (as strings) and execution of the function is forbidden unless the authenticated user has at least one role in the list.
-A list of roles can also be provided as a class-level default with `@DefaultRequiredRole()`, in which case it applies to any Operon function in the class.
+A list of roles can also be provided as a class-level default with `@DefaultRequiredRole()`, in which case it applies to any DBOS function in the class.
 Functions can override the defaults with `@RequiredRole()`.

 #### `@RequiredRole`
 List the required roles for the decorated function.
 In order to execute the function, the authenticated user must have at least one role on the specified list.